 maldivian cuisine

-• Noodles.
-The only alternative to rice.
-When you get tired of rice, you can switch to noodles.
-Noodle dishes, fried with vegetables and fish, came to the Maldives from India and Sri Lanka.
+• A common alternative to rice, noodle dishes—often fried with vegetables and fish—originated from India and Sri Lanka.

-• As for meat, there is a lot of chicken on the Maldives, as well as beef.
-However, pork is strictly prohibited and cannot be found in any form on the islands.
+• Chicken is the most commonly consumed meat, while beef is also available.
+Pork, however, is strictly prohibited due to Islamic dietary laws.
 You can learn about other prohibitions in the Maldives in the article “Interesting Facts About the Maldives“.

 maldivian breakfast